glennzw/GoBridge/README.md

 [!]
 An error occurred inserting mail for nosuchuser@widgets.com: invalid_grant: Invalid email or User ID [!]
 An error occurred inserting mail for glenn@baddomain.com: invalid_grant: Invalid email or User ID
 ```
-As can be seen in the above output email addresses not in the scope of the service account will be rejected.
+As can be seen in the above output, email addresses not in the scope of the service account will be rejected.

-## Docker build
+## Modifications

-In order to build docker image, need to run `docker build -t GoBridge .`
+Download this whole repository and amend the .env file to align with your own environment.
+You should not need to amend much else, however may wish to look at the following line and amend with any other domains you will use for portals:
+`      - "traefik.http.routers.gophish-router.rule=Host(`gophish.$DOMAIN`) || Host(`host2.com`)`

 ## Docker running

-To run GoBridge into docker image, need to set up few variables specify into .env.example
-- First need to copy .env.exampke into .env file `cp .env.example .env`
-- Run `cat service_secret.json|base64` and copy value and set value of GOOGLE_SECRET_BASE64_ENCODED with output value

-Now you can run `docker run  -p 2500:2500  -t --env-file=.env  GoBridge`
+From the root of this directory, run `docker compose up -d`

 ### References:
 https://developers.google.com/gmail/api/reference/rest/v1/users.messages/insert